ampproject/amphtml/ads/imagead.md

 This must be starting with `https://`, and it must be the address of an ad server returning json in the format defined below.

-### data-slot (mandatory)
+### data-slot (optional)

 On the assumption that most pages have multiple ad slots, this is passed to the ad server to tell it which slot is being fetched.
-It is generally a number, but it can be some arbitrary string as long as it does not contain the characters "?" and "&".

-### data-target (optional)

-Can be one of `_blank` or `_self` to indicate where the target URL should open when the ad is clicked on.
+This can be any alphanumeric string.

 ## Ad server